Table of contents

 PR professionals have to present the results of their work.
 They have to do it to prove that their efforts deliver expected results.
 However, preparing reports containing a lot of stats and data can be an overwhelming task and cost you a lot of time and effort.
-Fortunately, thanks to media monitoring tools like Brand24, you get the ability to create a media monitoring and analysis report in a few minutes.
+Fortunately, thanks to media monitoring tools like Brand24, you get the ability to create an online media monitoring and analysis report in a few minutes.

 Creating a media monitoring report will help you with the process.
 Before you start creating a monitoring report, you need to decide why are you creating the report in the first place?